tapani-hopkins/wasps2kotka/inst/extdata/README_extdata.md

 Folder "extdata" contains template for creating a Kotka upload from the extracted data.
 Modifying these changes what the script does.

-The data is added to the Kotka upload in the order: kotka_template -> kotka_template_Ecuador -> kotka_template_malaise -> Malaise sample data.
+The data is added to the Kotka upload in the order: kotka_template -> user input -> kotka_template_Ecuador -> kotka_template_malaise -> Malaise sample data.
 If the same data is given by several templates, the later ones overwrite the earlier ones.

+Strictly speaking, *input_field_kotka_equivalents.csv* is not a template.
+It's used to place user-input data in the correct column in Kotka.
+This data could e.g. be the sex of a wasp which was mentioned on the label.

+## input_field_kotka_equivalents.csv

+What some fields input by the user are called in Kotka.
+E.g. if the user inputs a column called "sex", the equivalent column in the Kotka data is "MYGathering[0][MYUnit][0][MYSex]".
+Used by the script to add user-input data to the upload.
+If changing these, update the documentation for function *verify_data()*.

 ## kotka_desired_malaise_sample_columns.csv